 The term of the agreement: the agreement needs to specify the period of time the the agreement will extend and should specify under what circumstances the agreement can be terminated.

-Breach of contract clause: this clause states what the consequences for breach of contract will be.
+clause: this clause states what the consequences for breach of contract will be.

 Conditions for completion: the agreement should also include the conditions for completion and touch on budget and completion deadline.